edelstone/material-palette-generator/README.md

 - You can use any of our modifications without credit, except...
 - Favicon image courtesy of [Roundicons](https://roundicons.com/) and pulled from [flaticon.com](https://flaticon.com).
 If you reuse it, please continue to credit the creator.

+## Tech

+It's just HTML, CSS, and JS.
+Run it locally with your favorite local server.

 ## About us

 [Kuali](https://kuali.co) is a software company that serves the higher education space.
 [Join our team](https://jobs.kuali.co).